-The course is broken down into ten teaching units, covering the basic but important topics to understanding the workings of the LNG value chain, the key markets for LNG and the global competition for LNG cargoes.
+The course is broken down into twelve teaching units, covering the basic but important topics to understanding the workings of the LNG value chain, the key markets for LNG and the global competition for LNG cargoes.
 It will then cover more complex issues around trading LNG, how to manage price risks and optimisation of LNG to maintain margins or improve revenues.

 The course is highly interactive, making use of the latest technology, supported by the LNG trading simulation, designed to give insight to trading strategy and reinforce learning objectives.